manuelnelson/360detroit/content/spotlight/360-spotlight.md

   Greetings!

-  Due to inclement weather, Saturday's sessions have been canceled.
+  Due to inclement weather, Saturday's sessions have been cancelled.
 Please be safe.
 Enjoy your weekend!

   **Sign up for events @ http://tiny.cc/360Events**